 As for the material summary: John says the Province will appoint a Public Trustee as executor.
 Dennis had money in the bank and a pension fund he wanted me to have, but he died intestate and - convinced until the very moment of his death that I would be bringing him home and that we needed to guard his money to meet our needs as a couple - I neither filled out the blank check Dennis left me nor did I secure his signature on the form the union's pension fund administrator sent us that had to be returned to him in order to designate me as Dennis' beneficiary.

 I know what Dennis wanted; whether his wishes will be respected and carried out by the Trustee, I do not know.
+But I'm on foot and I'm traveling fairly light so when I give the keys to our neighbors next door, I will have with me:

 My this and that.